 How Much Does Dinner with a View Cost?

-Dinner With a View isn’t inexpensive, but you’re paying for the experience (plus for the food prepared by the celebrity chef who, in the case of Vancouver in 2020, is brought in from out of town just for the event).
+Dinner With a View isn’t inexpensive, but you’re paying for the experience (plus for the food prepared by the celebrity chef who, in the case of Vancouver in 2020, was brought in from out of town just for the event).

 In addition to the dome reservation fee, dinners cost about $110 per person, plus taxes.
 Consequently, for half a dozen guests, the total comes to about $860 before drinks, taxes, tips and online processing fees.
 According to the event’s website, guests can expect to spend between about $15 and $30 per person on drinks on average (which includes bottled water).